pi-internet-bridge

 It works perfectly and so far has not disconnected my PC from the internet.
 Finally, I can play on that Minecraft server without being disconnected every 15 minutes.

-There are plenty of these (almost the same) tutorials everywhere (they almost seem like copies..) and following them I ran into issues.
+There are plenty of these (almost the same) tutorials everywhere (they almost seem like copies…) and while following them I ran into issues.
 I decided, “Why not rewrite it, but with what actually works, so no one has to spend a sleepless night trying to fix errors when all they wanted to do was play some multiplayer Minecraft.”

 What you’ll need